ustclzh/ustclzh.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # News
+- *2023.03*: I will attend the [ICQSR 2023](https://informs-qsr.wordpress.ncsu.edu/) in NORTH CAROLINA STATE UNIVERSITY.
 - *2023.01*: I will join the [Institute of Systems Science](http://iss.amss.cas.cn/), [AMSS](http://www.amss.ac.cn/), [CAS](https://www.cas.cn/), as an assistant professor this Summer.
 - *2021.07*: I join Georgia Institute of Technology as a Postdoctoral fellow.
-- *2020.07*: I get Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.

 <details>
   <summary> Past News </summary>
   <ul>
+  <li>2020.07: I get Ph.D in statistics from Univeristy of Chinese Academy of Sciences and (jointly) City University of Hong Kong.
   <li>2020.06.01: I got married with Qingmei Zhao.</li>
   <li>2014.09: I start to pursue my Ph.D at Academy of Mahtematics and Systems Sciences.</li>
   </ul>